fommil/fpmortals/manuscript/wip.md

 {lang="text"}
 ~~~~~~~~
-  @deriving(Equal, Show)
+  @deriving(Equal, Show, Arbitrary)
   sealed abstract class XNode

-  final case class XChildren(tree: IList[XTag]) extends XNode
-  @xderiving(Semigroup)
-  final case class XString(text: String)        extends XNode
+  @deriving(Equal, Show, Arbitrary)
   final case class XTag(
     name: String,
     attrs: IList[XAttr],
     children: IList[XTag],
     body: Maybe[XString]
   )

+  @deriving(Equal, Show, Arbitrary)
+  final case class XAttr(name: String, value: XString)

+  @deriving(Show)
+  @xderiving(Equal, Monoid, Arbitrary)
+  final case class XChildren(tree: IList[XTag]) extends XNode

+  @deriving(Show)
+  @xderiving(Equal, Semigroup, Arbitrary)
-  final case class XAttr(
+  final case class XString(text: String) extends XNode
-    name: String,
-    value: XString
-  )
 ~~~~~~~~

 Given the nature of XML it makes sense to have separate encoder / decoder pairs for `XChildren` and `XString` content.
-We could provide a derivation for the `XChildren` with Shapeless but we would want to special case fields based on the kind of typeclass they have, as well as `Option` fields which cannot be handled as elegantly as JSON.
-In addition, when decoding we wish to have different strategies for handling XML element bodies, which can be multipart, depending on if our type has a `Semigroup`, `Monoid` or neither. `xmlformat` achieves all of these things with Shapeless.
+We could provide a derivation for the `XChildren` with Shapeless but we want to special case fields based on the kind of typeclass they have, as well as `Option` fields.
+We could even require that fields are annotated with their encoded name.
+In addition, when decoding we wish to have different strategies for handling XML element bodies, which can be multipart, depending on if our type has a `Semigroup`, `Monoid` or neither.

 A> Many developers believe XML is simply a more verbose form of JSON, with angle A> brackets instead of curlies.
 However, an attempt to write a round trip converter